stroud109/sensitiveimp/README.md

 # KeenIO + Electric Imp + PIR Sensor
-I've created a simple Electric Imp device that uses KeenIO to track my sleep schedule.
-In a nutshell, my device is just a simple PIR motion sensor that is connected to an Electric Imp, which in turn, is connected to KeenIO.
+_A simple Electric Imp device that uses KeenIO to track my sleep schedule_

+In a nutshell, my device is just a PIR motion sensor that is connected to an Electric Imp, which in turn, is connected to KeenIO.
 The PIR motion sensor is a relatively cheap ($10) little sensor that detects changes in levels of infrared radiation (e.g. human movement) within 20 feet.
 If well-placed (probably wherever you spend the bulk of your time at home), the PIR sensor can tell you when you're active in your home and when you're not.
 For me, the long periods of inactivity correlate to the times when I'm sleeping or at work.

 This repo covers, in order: